-Decision nodes ask a question and answer nodes like "yes" or "no" will respond.
+Decision nodes ask a question, and answer nodes respond to them in terms of "yes" or "no".
 Also, a benefit is associated with a node, such as a cost or a reward.
-Tree diagrams combine a decision's odds, choices, costs, payouts and offer a strategic response.
+Tree diagrams combine a decision's odds, choices, costs, payouts, and offer a strategic response.
 In finance, given the price of the underlying security at any point in time, we can model the put or call option price using a decision tree.

 The concept behind a tree diagram is to start with all, or one, on the left.
 The branch splits into a smaller branch for every outcome when there are many potential outcomes.

 The diagram begins at a single node, with branches extending to additional nodes, representing decisions or events which are mutually exclusive.
 The review will start at the first blank node.
 An event or decision leads to node A or B, known as secondary nodes.
 Additional decisions or events may arise from these secondary nodes leading to the third level of nodes before a conclusion is reached.